w3f/polkadot-wiki/docs/learn/learn-parachains.md

 two more 51% attacks on ETC.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} overcomes security scalability concerns since it gravitates all the economic incentives to the Relay Chain and allows the parachains to tap into stronger guarantees at genesis.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} overcomes security scalability concerns since it gravitates all the economic incentives to the relay chain and allows the parachains to tap into stronger guarantees at genesis.
 Sovereign chains must expend much more effort to grow the value of their coin so that it is sufficiently secure against well-funded attackers.